 The most basic format for the Campaign Click Tracker is:

 As with the Impression Pixel, you can choose to include or discard the optional fields for the Placement, Site, Ad and Creative IDs – but we do recommend that you include an Advertiser ID and a Campaign ID, even if they're only a hard-coded values for all of your email campaigns.
-This data is used in the reporting in the Salesforce DMP platform, so what you choose for these values should reflect how you would like to view the reports.
+This data is used in the reporting in the Audience Studio platform, so what you choose for these values should reflect how you would like to view the reports.
 For instance, if you would like to be able to distinguish between clicks on different links in an email, you might want to pass in different creative IDs for each link.
 If you only want to track the overall clicks on any portion of the email, though, then you can use the same values for the Click Tracker in all of the links.

 For the Click-through URL field (that is, the